saucelabs-training/demo-js/screener-runner/README.md

 ## How to use:

+1. Get your Screener account [here](https://screener.io/)

-Navigate to `screener-runner/examples` directory
+2. Navigate to `screener-runner/examples` directory

-`npm run screener-hide` to run a test that hides an element
+3. `npm run screener-hide` to run a test that hides an element

 Other examples can be found in `package.json`